atillabirer/gbmbackup/GBM-Diamond/README.md

 Another solution would be to go to MetaMask and click on Account > Settings > Advanced > Clear Activity Tab Data, to reset your transaction nonce and keep the two plugins synchronized (this does not affect your other accounts).

+## Deploying to persistent testnet/mainnet

+Simply add the network to [hardhat.config.ts](GBM-Diamond/hardhat.config.ts) and set it as the default network.
+Make sure your GBM configuration file is also up to your tastes.

 # Running automated tests